gazebosim/docs/dome/sdf_worlds.md

 </include>
 ```

-We need to set `SDF_PATH` and `IGN_FILE_PATH` environment variables to the parent folder of our model.
+We need to set `IGN_GAZEBO_RESOURCE_PATH` environment variable to the parent folder of our model.
 For example, if our directory looks like this:

 ```
 world_tutorial<br/>